PRP Therapy for Joint Pain: A Natural Alternative Before Surgery | Ascent Healthcare

 And doesn’t require going under the knife.

-This is where Platelet-Rich Plasma (PRP) therapy has changed the landscape of modern musculoskeletal medicine.
+This is where Platelet-Rich Plasma (PRP) therapy has emerged as a valuable tool in contemporary musculoskeletal medicine.

 What Exactly Is PRP?